PseudoDevs/IamGhost/FATAL13.md

-Last updated: 2024-04-02 20:20:14
+Last updated: 2024-04-02 20:21:22
-Random Quote: Once you label me you negate me. - Søren Kierkegaard
+Random Quote: Where there is love there is life. - Mahatma Gandhi